zpconn/zachconn/posts/2016-05-19-introducing-fiberbundle-multicore-concurrency-for-tcl.markdown

 ---
-title: Introducing fiberbundle: multicore concurrency for Tcl
+title: 'Introducing fiberbundle: multicore concurrency for Tcl'
 ---

 Two of Tcl's greatest strengths are its integrated single-threaded event loop and its support for full coroutines.
 While the event loop is widely appreciated, coroutines perhaps are not. [fiberbundle](https://github.com/zpconn/fiberbundle) is a small, compact library that makes heavy use of both of these in order bring fiber-based Erlang-style multicore concurrency and parallelism to Tcl.